Last updated: April 23, 2026

 "Customer" or "Data Controller" means the licensed insurance agent or producer who uses the ClearQuote Service.

-"ClearQuote" or "Data Processor" means ClearQuote LLC, the operator of the Service.
+"ClearQuote" or "Data Processor" means the ClearQuote service, a product of Pix Design, LLC (the operator of the Service).

 "Personal Information" means information that identifies, relates to, describes, or is reasonably capable of being associated with an individual, as further defined in the ClearQuote Privacy Policy.